 The blooms in the Lake’s southern basin were discovered by researchers for The Jefferson Project, while the bloom near Hague was spotted by LGA Water Quality Research Manager Brea Arvidson.
 Photos for all three were sent to NY’s Department of Environmental Conservation, which confirmed the sightings as HABs and put them on its NYHABS map.

-The Jefferson Project is currently analyzing samples of the blooms for genome and toxins to determine the species, if it is toxic, and if it carries the gene for toxins.
-Results are expected in the last week of September.
+is currently analyzing samples of the blooms for genome and toxins to determine the species, if it is toxic, and if it carries the gene for toxins.
+Results are expected in the last week of September determined that none of the blooms were toxic.
 Previously occurring HABs in Lake George have not been toxic.

 The Jefferson Project team will also analyze the data it collects on Lake George to help identify the cause of these blooms.
 What is immediately apparent: Two of the HABs showed up in the same vicinities as last year but a month earlier than the confirmed October 26, 2022 blooms in Basin and Huddle bays.